microsoft/TemplateStudio/docs/projectTypes/updatetonavigationview/mvvmbasic-cs.md

  - `StateChangedCommand` and handler method `GoToState`.

- - `PopulateNavItems` method and method call from Initialize.

- - `InitializeState` method and method call from Initialize.

  - `Navigate` and `ChangeSelected` methods.

  - Remove unused using statements.

 ### C# code you will have to add _(implementation below)_: